Packing

 Get familiar with sleeping bags

 Sleeping bags are one of the many fun elements of school camps.
-You may consider your child trying out a sleeping bag for a couple of nights.
+You may consider your child trying out a sleeping bag for a couple of nights and practice stuffing the sleeping bag back into its cover.

 Insight from students and teachers